Gauteng has more than 860,000 informal structures

 According to the data there are more than 860,000 informal structures and 1,158 informal settlements.
 In 2019, 451 settlements were recorded.

-According to the records, Tshwane is leading with 502 informal settlements, Joburg has 353, followed by Ekurhuleni with 151.
+According to the records, Tshwane is leading with 502 informal settlements, Johannesburg has 353, followed by Ekurhuleni with 151.

 Mogale City has 89 informal settlements, while Lesedi municipality has 83, Merafong 23 and Emfuleni eight.